A Semi-spontaneous Dutch Speech Dataset for Speech Enhancement and Speech Recognition: Results

 \subsection{ASR performance}

-The left side of Table~\ref{tab: ASR-single} presents the ASR results on the original speech signals from DRES for each of the four locations separately and averaged over the four locations, for each of the eight ASR systems.
-Of the eight ASR models, the highest performance on the original speech was obtained by Google Chirp 3 (GC).
-GC performed significantly better than the second-best model Whisper-large-V3 (W3), with an absolute WER difference of 4.60\% (95\% CI, [+3.95\%, +5.25\%], $p<.001$).
-Additionally, GC consistently achieved the best performance across the four buildings of the eight ASR models, with an average WER of 11.2\%.
-Google Telephony (GT), Microsoft Azure ASR (MA), and CGN-pre-trained Conformer (CC) performed relatively well on DRES speech, with average WERs around 20\%.
-Notably, CC was trained with far less data than GT and MA.
-In contrast, Massive Multilingual Speech (MMS), Nemo-nl (NM), and Whisper-large-V3-turbo (W3T) showed poorer performance on DRES speech, especially W3T, with the highest average WER of 62.5\%. \looseness=-1
+Table~\ref{tab: ASR-single} presents the average ASR results over the four locations on both the original and enhanced speech signals after applying the five SE algorithms, for each of the eight ASR models.
+For the original speech (see row ``Base''), the highest performance was obtained by Google Chirp 3 (Chirp).
+Chirp performed significantly better than the second-best model Whisper-large-V3 (Whisper), with an absolute WER difference of 4.60\% (95\% CI, [+3.95\%, +5.25\%], $p<.001$).
+Google Telephony (Telephony), Microsoft Azure ASR (Azure), and CGN-pre-trained Conformer (Conformer) performed relatively well on DRES speech, with average WERs around 20\%.
+Notably, Chirp was trained with far less data than Telephony and Azure.
+In contrast, Massive Multilingual Speech (MMS), Nemo-nl, and Whisper-large-V3-turbo (Turbo) showed poorer performance on DRES speech, especially Turbo, with the highest average WER of 62.5\%.

+As shown in Table~\ref{tab: ASR-single}, for four of the eight ASR models (Chirp, MMS, Nemo-nl, and Conformer), all five SE methods significantly degraded ASR performance compared to the baseline speech (Chirp: $p<.01$; MMS, Nemo-nl, and Conformer: $p<.001$). .
+For Telephony and Whisper, SS did not improve nor degrade ASR performance.
+The other SE methods significantly degraded ASR performance for both models (Telephony: $p<.001$; Whisper: $p<.05$).
+For Azure and Turbo, SG$_W$ did not improve nor degrade ASR performance, while the other SE methods significantly degraded ASR performance (Azure and Turbo: $p<.05$).